Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 == Architecture

-Three components:
+The architecture has three components working together.

-1. *BDD control domain:* Tracks feasible paths using BDD operations
++ The *BDD control domain* tracks feasible paths using BDD operations.
-2. *Abstract data domain:* Tracks variable properties (signs, intervals, etc.)
++ The *abstract data domain* tracks variable properties like signs or intervals.
-3. *Combined domain:* Pairs BDD control state with abstract data state
++ The *combined domain* pairs the BDD control state with the abstract data state to give us the full picture.

 [Architecture diagram would go here]